chisui/dakka/thesis/main.md

 For this all entries inside of the `Creates` type family have to be recursively aggregated.
 Since the graph of Actor types inside of an Actor system may have cycles, flattening this graph requires cycle detection inside a type computation.

+### Generic Actors

+Currently the API is not designed with generic Actor types in mind.
+I also did not experiment with generic Actor types.
+Generic Actor types should work just fine with the current API.
+Although it is possible that the `Creates` associated type families may cause issues.

+Another question is if it is even useful to have generic Actor types.

 ### Support more Akka features

 Although the API is inspired by Akka, it only provides a very small subset of it's operation.